 Where did Experiments in Finance find out about these deals?
 She wrote the following:

 In case you’re wondering, I actually find out about all of my special situations investing opportunities through a subscription to Fat Pitch Financials’ Contributors Corner and have been pleased with the service (and no, I unfortunately don’t receive any benefits from referring to them in this post!)
-Check it out if you’re curious to learn more.
+Check it out if you’re curious to learn more, I also suggest you to get help form a financial advisor in salt lake city ut.
 The subscribers there are pretty helpful in offering their experiences, any opportunities they find, and answering questions (such as whether there’s an advantage to tendering early, or at a higher price, or trying to purchase from multiple accounts).

 I’m pretty proud of that recommendation.
 Consider trying Fat Pitch Financials Contributors Corner yourself for a month.
 Use the discount code FPF5 in order to get a one month subscription for just $10 (it’s normally $15 per month).